Where Does Altus Midstream Company (ALTM) Stock Can Go From Here?

-On Monday, shares of Altus Midstream Company (NASDAQ:ALTM) marked $1.71 per share versus a previous $1.87 closing price.
-With having a -8.56% loss, an insight into the fundamental values of Altus Midstream Company, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-ALTM showed a fall of -40.21% within its YTD performance, with highs and lows between $1.63 – $8.26 during the period of 52 weeks, compared to the simple moving average of -42.10% in the period of the last 200 days.
+On Friday, shares of Altus Midstream Company (NASDAQ:ALTM) marked $1.46 per share versus a previous $1.44 closing price.
+With having a 1.39% gain, an insight into the fundamental values of Altus Midstream Company, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+ALTM showed a fall of -48.95% within its YTD performance, with highs and lows between $1.43 – $7.31 during the period of 52 weeks, compared to the simple moving average of -49.31% in the period of the last 200 days.

 Credit Suisse equity researchers changed the status of Altus Midstream Company (NASDAQ: ALTM) shares from “Outperform” to a “Neutral” rating in the report published on October 31st, 2019.
 Other analysts, including Barclays, also published their reports on ALTM shares.
 Barclays repeated the rating from the previous report, marking ALTM under “Equal Weight” rating, in the report published on April 16th, 2019.
 Additionally, ALTM shares got another “Outperform” rating from Credit Suisse, setting a target price of $11 on the company’s shares, according to the report published in January 4th, 2019.
 On December 7th, 2018, Barclays Initiated an Overweight rating and increased its price target to $10.